Prof. Dr. Peter Gumbsch

 His research activities focus on modeling and simulation of materials, in particular multiscale modeling approaches.
 The intention is to make materials and components safer, more reliable and durable.
 He and his team are pioneering the integration of material modeling in the product development process.
 His current interest is in the investigation of friction and wear processes, where complex interactions of mechanics, physics and chemistry are important.
 The aim is to improve material and energy efficiency in technical systems.

 Amongst other recognitions he was awarded the Masing Memorial Award (1998), the Gottfried Wilhelm Leibniz Prize (2007) and the DGM-Prize (2013).
-In 2009, Gumbsch was nominated as Hector Fellow and in 2011 he was appointed as Advisory Professor at Shanghai Jiao Tong University, China.
-He is chairman of the section Engineering Sciences of the German Academy of Sciences Leopoldina.
-He is a member of the German Council of Science and Humanities since 2015.
-In 2016, Gumbsch was elected for membership in the USA’s National Academy of Engineering (NAE).
+In 2009 he was nominated as Hector Fellow and in 2011 he was appointed as Advisory Professor at Shanghai Jiao Tong University, China.
+He is member of the German Academy of Sciences Leopoldina and the US National Academy of Engineering (NAE).
+Since 2015 he is member of the German Council of Science and Humanities and chairs its Scientific Commission since February 2017.